gauravkarki0927/myauction/README.md

   - Admin dashboard for managing all users and auctions.

 - **Responsive UI**
-  - Mobile-friendly design with Tailwind CSS (or your chosen framework).
+  - Mobile-friendly design with Tailwind CSS.
   - Optimized for desktop, tablet, and mobile screens.

 - **Notifications**